cool-RR/marley/README.md

 into another creature costs 5 points.
 Getting shot costs 10 points.

 I used Keras to write a Q-learning algorithm with a neural network, and that got them to learn how to walk towards the food and avoid bumping into each other.
-They're still pretty dumb most of the time.
+They're not smart enough yet to avoid bullets or have a strategy.

 There's a nice browser interface that lets you see the entire animation and skip to any timepoint you'd like.